harjot-oberai/Long-Shadows/README.md

 ## Example 7 (Non-Transparent background)

 So far we have seen that the library generates long shadows for all non-transparent parts in an image, but what if we want the image to have a non-transparent background, but only create shadow for what is inside the image and not the background.
-This is where `background_transparent` and `background_color` attributes come into play.
+This is where `background_transparent` and `background_color_to_ignore` attributes come into play.

-If your image has say a white background, with some character in the middle and we only want the shadow for the middle character and completely avoid shadow for the white background, you can set `background_transparent` as `false`, indicating the background contains some color other that 0 (transparent), and `background_color` as `#FFFFFF`, indicating that we need to treat all white pixels as background and not generate shadow for them.
+If your image has say a white background, with some character in the middle and we only want the shadow for the middle character and completely avoid shadow for the white background, you can set `background_transparent` as `false`, indicating the background contains some color other that 0 (transparent), and `background_color_to_ignore` as `#FFFFFF`, indicating that we need to treat all white pixels as background and not generate shadow for them.

 > **Note** : Transparent pixels are always counted as background and never generate any shadow of their own.
 This is useful in cases where the background of your image's background is a circle or a rounded-rectangle with white color, where we have to count both transparent pixels and white pixel as background.